kyle8998/Sudo-Productivity/README.md

 bitbake arguments.
 It then uses echo carriages to change the tasks that it is "bitbaking" to simulate that is it building something.

-Note: Must use "pkill bash" to end due to background processes.
-This may crash other programs that are running bash.
+Note: Must use CTRL+C then type "pkill bash" to end due to background processes.
+This may crash other programs (including real bitbake!) that are running bash.
 Use with caution!

 <b>printBitbake.sh</b> - Less sophisticated bitbake simulation.
 Simply prints
 out bitbake.
 No background processes involved.